waikato-datamining/image-dataset-converter/README.md

 Tool for executing a pipeline multiple times, each time with a different set of variables expanded.
 A variable is surrounded by curly quotes (e.g., variable 'i' gets referenced with '{i}').
-Available generators: list, null, range
+Available generators: dirs, list, null, range

 optional arguments:
   -h, --help            show this help message and exit